What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 That's exactly what the person who owes you money is counting on.

 A letter of demand takes the power back.
 It puts your request in writing, sets a deadline, and creates a path to resolution.
-Whether you write it yourself or use a service, it's the single best first step you can take when someone owes you money and won't pay.
+Whether you write it yourself or use a service, it's the best first step you can take when someone owes you money and won't pay.

 Don't let it slide.